MaximilianLombardo/PySCES/docs/Current_Status_and_Next_Steps.md

 ## Conclusion

 PySCES has successfully implemented a complete, Numba-optimized pipeline for single-cell regulatory network analysis.
+By focusing on the Numba implementation, we've simplified the codebase while maintaining excellent performance across all platforms.
 The next phase focuses on testing with real datasets of varying sizes, implementing appropriate pre-processing, refining the stratification strategy, and improving documentation and code organization.

 The manual stratification approach has proven effective and will be further developed for production use with larger datasets.
 By processing each cell type separately, we can avoid memory issues and optimize performance for specific biological contexts.